 In "A Town Called Mercy" the Doctor meets a horse called Susan, which is also the name of his granddaughter.

 In a curious meta example, none of the Doctors' actors shared a given name (although Tom and Colin were both Bakers, and Jon (Pertwee) and John (Hurt) come close) until Peter Capaldi (sharing a given name with Peter Davison).
+If you want to get outrageously trivial about it, both Tom Baker and Percy Kent-Smith both used the name 'Sylvester' as a pseudonym, although at wildly different points in their life and only one of them did while playing the Doctor ('Brother Sylvester' was what Tom renamed himself during his years as a Trappist monk).

 A minor character in "Nightmare in Silver" was called Missy, the same name as a major character from the following series.
 This was pointed out to Mark Gatiss in a Q/A, and his reaction caused some Epileptic Trees.